seulgi2213/Profile/README.md

 ### Data Limitations & Actions taken
 -**Limitations**: The dataset contains significant missing values, especially in the Zip Code column, and inconsistencies in older records before 1997.
-Additional gaps include null values in location and date fields, and some entries are labeled as test records.
+Additional gaps include null values in location and date fields, and some entries are labeled as test records. <br>
 -**Actions Taken**: We removed unnecessary fields (like Zip Code), filtered out data prior to 1997, addressed null values for analysis consistency, and excluded test records and entries with uncertain dates to improve data reliability for our analysis.